About the Predoctoral Clinical Psychology Internship Program

 The CHCW predoctoral internship is part of the Cascades Region \ of the National Psychology Training Consortium (http://psychologyinterns.org/).
 Members of the Cascades Region, which encompasses medical agencies/clinics throughout the Pacific Northwest, share the goal of training future psychologists to work in integrated, primary care settings.
 For more information regarding the members of the Cascades Region, please visit http://psychologyinterns.org/cascades-current-sites/

 The National Psychology Training Consortium – Cascades Region has been approved for APA’s Intent to Apply status (APA notice received November, 2016).
-In April 2017 the program submitted a Contingent Accreditation application for review by the Commission on Accreditation of the APA and has been approved for a fall 2017 site visit.
+In April 2017 the program submitted a Contingent Accreditation application for review by the Commission on Accreditation of the APA and completed a site visit in November of 2017.
 The Cascades Region is not currently accredited.
 For more information regarding the NPTC – Cascades Region’s accreditation process, please visit http://psychologyinterns.org/about-nptc/apa-accreditation-status/

 Location of Internship